Global Existence For A Nonlocal Multi-Species Aggregation-Diffusion Equation: The Mild Solution

 \section{The Mild Solution}

-In this section, we assume $\mathcal{K}$ is admissible, and we establish short-time existence and uniqueness of a mild solution to \eqref{PDE}, as in Definition \ref{Mild Solution Def}.
+In this section of the Appendix, we again assume $\mathcal{K}$ is admissible, and we establish short-time existence and uniqueness of a mild solution to \eqref{PDE}, as in Definition \ref{Mild Solution Def}.
 Our strategy is to apply a fixed point argument similar to that in \cite{Wu}.
 To simplify notation, as in \cite{Wu}, we set